myrtje51/bi0inf0rmatics/README.md

 - FirstRanking() --> Out of each enrichment comes a list of drugs with p-values.
 These p-values will determine the ranking of the drugs.
 The smaller the p-value the better (so a drug with a small p-value will be high up in the ranking).
 Each list will be written to a file.
 So you will end up with 7 different files.
 This way, you will be able to take the ranking of each drug and take an average which will be important in the last function (CalLastRanking()).

 Functions for getting the last ranking:
 - LastRanking() --> The list will be ranked by the average ranking.
-This could be done by the function series.rank() in pandas.